RubixML/MNIST/README.md

 ```

 ### Dataset Preparation
-We're going to use a transformer [Pipeline](https://docs.rubixml.com/en/latest/pipeline.html) to shape the dataset into the correct format for our learner automatically.
-We know that the size of each sample image in the MNIST dataset is 28 x 28 pixels, however, to make sure that future samples are always the correct size we'll throw in an [Image Resizer](https://docs.rubixml.com/en/latest/transformers/image-resizer.html) just in case.
+We're going to use a transformer [Pipeline](https://docs.rubixml.com/en/latest/pipeline.html) to shape the dataset into the correct format for our learner.
+We know that the size of each sample image in the MNIST dataset is 28 x 28 pixels, but just to make sure that future samples are always the correct size we'll add an [Image Resizer](https://docs.rubixml.com/en/latest/transformers/image-resizer.html).
 Then, to convert the image into raw pixel data we'll use the [Image Vectorizer](https://docs.rubixml.com/en/latest/transformers/image-vectorizer.html) which extracts the raw color channel data from the image.
 Since the sample images are black and white, we only need to use 1 color channel per pixel.
-At the end of the pipeline we'll center and scale the dataset using the [Z Scale Standardizer](https://docs.rubixml.com/en/latest/transformers/z-scale-standardizer.html) to help speed up convergence of the network.
+At the end of the pipeline we'll center and scale the dataset using the [Z Scale Standardizer](https://docs.rubixml.com/en/latest/transformers/z-scale-standardizer.html) to help speed up the convergence of the neural network.

 ### Instantiating the Learner
 Let's consider a neural network architecture suited for the MNIST problem consisting of 3 groups of [Dense](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/dense.html) neuronal layers, followed by a [Leaky ReLU](https://docs.rubixml.com/en/latest/neural-network/activation-functions/leaky-relu.html) activation layer, and then a mild [Dropout](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/dropout.html) layer to act as a regularizer.
 In theory, each subsequent layer of the network becomes a more complex feature detector.
 The output layer adds an additional layer of neurons with a [Softmax](https://docs.rubixml.com/en/latest/neural-network/activation-functions/softmax.html) activation making this particular network architecture 4 layers deep.

-Next, we'll set the batch size to 200 - such that 200 random samples from the training set will be sent through the network at a time during training.
+Next, we'll set the batch size to 200 meaning that up to 200 samples from the training set will be sent through the network at a time.
 The [Adam](https://docs.rubixml.com/en/latest/neural-network/optimizers/adam.html) optimizer determines the update step of the Gradient Descent algorithm and uses a combination of [Momentum](https://docs.rubixml.com/en/latest/neural-network/optimizers/momentum.html) and [RMS Prop](https://docs.rubixml.com/en/latest/neural-network/optimizers/rms-prop.html) to make its updates.
 It uses a global *learning rate* to control the size of the step which we'll set to 0.001 for this example.

 ```php
 use Rubix\ML\Pipeline;